nimrodspranger/hackzurich/README.md

 Say it.
 See it.
 Secure it.

 ## Opening
 Hello, everyone!
-Meet "GenZure," the groundbreaking insurance platform custom-built for startups.
+Meet "GenZure," the groundbreaking  custom-built insurance product.
 Beyond its modular framework, the heart of GenZure pulses with cutting-edge AI, flanked by advanced speech recognition, object matching, stable diffusion, and augmented reality technologies.

 ## Problem Statement
 Traditional enterprise insurance can be a challenging fit for agile startups.
 Take Sarah and John: they operate out of a minimalist 40-square-meter space with unique items.